 The Restoration and Early Reaction

 What these advocates didn't tell us was what was involved in restoring an antique pipe organ.
 In addition to the unanticipated expense, it required a specialized education.

-By the time we opened in May 2018, we had replaced the old industrial air generator in the basement (that made a chuga-chuga noise that you could hear in the sanctuary) with a silent blower that was so small it could be housed within the organ.
+By the time we opened in May 2018, we had replaced the old industrial air generator in the basement (that made a chuga-chuga noise that you could hear all the way in the sanctuary) with a silent blower that was so small it could be housed within the organ itself.
 Milnar repaired and repainted the organ's pipes which originally were a filagree design in sea foam green.
 Gold became the style mid-century, Dennis told us.
 We also fully cleaned and tuned the organ, which was a big deal after the dirty construction process.

 With the organ restored, we were interested to see how clients would actually use it.
 Almost every event appreciates how it looks, so that was a relief.
-Right off many wedding ceremonies played the organ for their ceremony music, but we also saw the organ played to non-church music, mainly for the dinner hour.
+Right off many wedding ceremonies played the organ for their ceremony music, but we also saw the organ played to non-church music, mainly during dinner hour.
 The pipe organ gets classified as an instrument for hymns, but it can be used to play any song.
 Pipe organs seem to get the same rap as banjos and accordions.
 I suppose before this post ends, it needs to be said that it sounds amazing and the sound completely fills the space.

 Last week Jennie Lou Smith walked through our doors and introduced herself as the West Nashville Methodist Church's organist from the early 80s to the mid 90s.
 We love it when history walks through our doors.
 Jennie is now the organist at Scarrit Bennett.

 We just met a new organist to town, JD Plant.
 He just redefined what we thought was possible on the organ.
 You can see his videos here.